muratk3n/thirdwave/en/README.md

 No

-"Should libertards come together with the left?"
+"Should the left make coalition with libertards?"

 ---